 - It also focused on the use of electronic mediums, such as the organization’s website, Facebook and Twitter, to recruit new members, as well as other strategies developed by MFBF’s membership committee.

 Leadership and Business Development

 - This application focused on educational courses and events, many of which focused on developing leadership abilities in farmer members as well as assisted them with new business management strategies.

 Engagement and Outreach

-Much of this application discussed projects undertaken by the state’s Promotion and Education committee including membership webinars and success guides for county Farm Bureaus.
+- Much of this application discussed projects undertaken by the state’s Promotion and Education committee including a farmer’s market activity booklet and membership webinars.

-These awards will be presented in January during American Farm Bureau Federation’s annual meeting, which is set to be held in Austin.
-MFBF President Mark Amato will accept these awards on behalf of the organization.
+These awards will be presented in January during American Farm Bureau Federation’s annual meeting, which is set to be held in New Orleans.
+A member of MFBF’s delegation to the conference will accept the awards.